bitsandbytes-foundation/bitsandbytes/README.md

 The bitsandbytes is a lightweight wrapper around CUDA custom functions, in particular 8-bit optimizers, matrix multiplication (LLM.int8()), and quantization functions.

+Read more about bitsandbytes on its dedicated documentation page: https://huggingface.co/docs/bitsandbytes/main

 ## TL;DR